nirajdevpandey/Clean-code-Challenge/README.md

 ### How to run
 ```
 1. clone this repository
-2. Go to the cloned repository.
+2. Go to the cloned repository folder named clean_Regression
 3. open cmd in the same repository
 4. type> python BlueYonder.py
 ```